-Scholarship eligibility is based on the year you began as a student in the Battle Creek Public or Lakeview school district.
-The table below indicates the percentage you are eligible for based on your entrance in the school district.
+Scholarship eligibility is based on continuous enrollment in an eligible district from eighth grade through graduation.
+The table below indicates the percentage you are eligible for based on your entrance into the school district.

 |62 Credit Hours||46.5 Credit Hours||31 Credit Hours||0 Credit Hours|